ugrkilc/SelfGCN/README.md

 # SelfGCN
-This repo is the official implementation for <u>SelfGCN: Graph Convolution Network with Self-Attention for Skeleton-based Action Recognition</u>.
+This repo is the official implementation for <mark>SelfGCN: Graph Convolution Network with Self-Attention for Skeleton-based Action Recognition</mark>.